tzebrowski/ObdMetrics/README.md

 We specify following OBD2 PIDs/Sensors categories:
 - `capabilities` - Supported PIDs category
 - `dtc` - Diagnostic trouble code category
-- `metadata` - PIDs which are read just once during session with the Adapter
+- `metadata` - Metadata PIDs category.
+PIDs which are read just once during session with the Adapter
-- `livedata` - PIDs which are read frequently during session with the Adapter
+- `livedata` - Livedata PIDs category.
+PIDs which are read frequently during session with the Adapter

 Configuration might looks like the below example.